Circumcision in Mississauga with the Pollock Technique™

 Is Our Doctor’s Circumcision Method Like Plastibell?

 Our circumcision doctor performs Pollock Technique™ circumcisions for adult men, and for babies up to 12 months old.
-The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is quicker than most hospital circumcisions.
-This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device and it remains in place for up to 7 days.
+The Pollock Technique™ circumcision operation takes only one minute for newborns – and about 5 to 10 minutes for adults.

-We feel that Pollock Technique™ circumcision is the most effective procedure practiced in Canada today.
 Only local anesthetic is needed (in infants) and recovery time is relatively fast.
-Our method is quicker than other procedures, and has proven effective over the past 25 years and 50,000 procedures.
+Our method is quick, and has proven effective over the past 20 years and 50,000 procedures.
 This is one of the reasons why so many Toronto doctors refer their patients to our circumcision clinic.